paolo-hub/Docker-NordVPN-Client-DoH/README.md

 If you're trying to access a port from a connected container, it's better to expose that port on the nordvpn-client-doh container instead.
 Here's how you can do it:

 For docker run, use `-p <host_port>:<container_port>`.
-If you're using docker-compose, add this snippet to the openvpn-client service definition in your Compose file:
+If you're using docker-compose, add this snippet to the nordvpn-client-doh service definition in your Compose file:

 ```yaml
 ports: